TQT-RAAQS/LLRS/configs/hardware-drivers/README.md

 This directory contains the configuration files for the drivers of the LLRS hardware components.
-The drivers themselves are stored in src-components/hardware-drivers
+The hardware drivers themselves are stored in the src-components/hardware-drivers directory